Rear Adm. Todd F. Cimicata, Commander, Logistics Group Western Pacific/Task Force 73 Visits Pacific Partnership 2025 Work Sites in Lae, Papua New Guinea July 2025

 |0

 This work, Rear Adm.
-Todd F. Cimicata, Commander, Logistics Group Western Pacific/Task Force 73 Visits Pacific Partnership 2025 Work Sites in Lae, Papua New Guinea July 2025, by CPO Julio Rivera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Todd F. Cimicata, Commander, Logistics Group Western Pacific/Task Force 73 Visits Pacific Partnership 2025 Work Sites in Lae, Papua New Guinea July 2025 [Image 5 of 5], by CPO Julio Rivera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.